A Burger Episode

 I started re-watching Moonlighting like a couple months ago.
 What?
 I'm halfway through season one.

 Is it any good?
 It's so good.
-Why is it?
-What?
-Everybody wanted to watch it or you know, me, man.
+What is it?

-I grew up in Moonlighting.
+I grew up with Moonlighting.
 Are you kidding?
-Well, that's why I was asking.
+Well, that's what I was asking.

-And so private investigators like Rockford Files, Moonlighting, Remington Steel, Rockford, I already said Rockford Files, Magnum P.I., Matt Houston, Heart Castle and McCormick, Scarecrow and Mrs.
+And so private investigators, like Rockford Files, Moonlighting, Remington Steel, Rockford, I said Rockford Files, Magnum P.I., Matt Houston, Heart Castle and McCormick, Scarecrow and Mrs.

 King, Heart to Heart.
 He made up half of these.

-The one about the two, Simon and Simon, like those are all shows that I grew up with.
-I fucking love Deer Really.
+The one about the two, Simon and Simon.
+Like, those are all shows that I grew up with.

-There's only like a season.
+It was only a good season.
 Did you ever watch Riptide?

 I think it was only one season, maybe two.
-But I remember liking Riptide too, in the vein of professional show.
+But I remember liking Riptide too, in the vein of Reflection shows.

 Yeah, yeah.

-There's a dude I watched on TikTok who just goes, it's Wednesday night in 1995, and here's what you're watching on ABC.
-And then he just shows you pretty simple shows.
+There's a dude I watch on TikTok who just goes, it's Wednesday night in 1985, and here's what you're watching on ABC.
+And then he just shows you previews of the shows.

 I'm sorry.
-I watched an episode of Magna PI recently.
+I watched an episode of Magnum PI recently.

 It was just on.
 I was like, what season?
 I don't know.